Common causes of neck pain

 Why we get neck pain

 Your neck has to support the entire weight of your head and carry out a wide range of motions, including flexion, extension and rotation.
-So when a neck ache strikes, it is immediately obvious.
+So when a neck pain strikes, it can be very restricting.

 The good news is most causes of neck pain aren’t serious.
 Often, pain is caused when you strain the small joints in the neck known as facet joints.
 While it may be a recurring condition, neck pain is often short term and can be avoided altogether by simple adjustments to your posture.